maxengel99/learn-japanese-app/README.md

 ## Question 2:
 a.
 Writing was difficult.
 I had trouble memorizing the characters and strokes.<br/>
 b.
 Japanese is completely different than English.
-Picking it up in college is harder than we are just a kid.<br/>
+Picking it up in college is harder than when we are just a kid.<br/>
 c.
 Kanji is the hardest.
 They are impossible to remember.

 ## Question 3: